santiment/academy/src/docs/metrics/social-volume/index.md

 ### Definition

+Social Volume is build on top of the [Social Data](/metrics/details/social-data)

 The total number of text documents that contain the given search term at least once.
 The search term can be one particular word (`bitcoin`), an exact phrase (`"when moon"`) or a combination of words, that are combined using binary set operations:

 - `OR` - the union of two search results.